Kristina01111000/Drws_site/README.md

 go over the quick minute videos, try to get 15 done by thursday, there are 24 on youtube, don't know how many on patreon, if I can't then ask for feed back on  the columns, say that I didn't want to redo it videos to put on the sheet: 22 videos done: 2

+need to make the slider for the new homepage